 California Adventure's World of Color is a fun show, featuring dancing fountains, music and clips from all your favorite Disney and Pixar animated features projected onto screens made from mists of water.

 If you want to see it, use this guide to World of Color to find out how to get passes and preferred seating.

 Best Areas After Dark: Hollywood Land

 Start your night at California Adventure in Hollywood Land.
-Walk down the street to the end, turn right at the Hyperion Theatre, then turn again in front of Guardians of the Galaxy, which will take you into A Bug's Land.
+Walk down the street to the end at the Hyperion Theatre, then turn again in front of Guardians of the Galaxy.

 Best Areas After Dark: Cars Land

 Enter Cars Land from the main walkway, where you'll see a big billboard that makes a perfect photo backdrop.

 The main walking area in Cars Land is called Route 66, named after the iconic U.S. Highway and lined with bright neon lights that rival the real ones that once lit the main drag of many Route 66 towns.
 With the golden glow on the Radiator Springs landscape at the end of the road, it's as pretty as any picture postcard ever mailed.

 Night on Route 66 in Cars Land